-Primarily to stimulate local interest in mesoscale observations from both an operational and a research perspective, we are initially planning for the lower left panel of the web interface to display available NWS, RWIS/ADOT and GW Scientific/UAF observations within approximately a 60 km radius of Fairbanks.
-These observations, which comprise a subset of the full set of currently planned supplementary observations (see Figure 2), will be updated at intervals as frequently as 15 minutes.
-For display purposes in this paper, only two stations from the standard NWS network are plotted.
-At a future date we will consider expanding the coverage of this panel to include the entire set of supplementary observation sites shown in Figure 2.
+Primarily to stimulate local interest in mesoscale observations from both an operational and a research perspective, the lower left panel of the web interface displays available NWS, RWIS/ ADOT and other observations within approximately a 60 km radius of Fairbanks.
+Once the full set is implemented, initial plans call for an update frequency of 15 minutes for these observations, For display purposes in this paper, only the three active stations from the standard NWS network are plotted.
+By summer 2003 we will consider expanding the coverage of this panel to include the entire set of supplementary observation sites shown in Figure 2.

-3.5 MM5 Model Forecasts
+4. Arctic MM5 Forecasts

-3.5.1 Overview
+4.1 Web Interface Overview